bashup/realpaths/README.md

 ### Installation, Requirements And Use

-Copy and paste the [code](realpaths) into your script, or place it on `PATH` and `source "$(command -v realpaths)"`.
-You can install it on your `PATH` with [basher](https://github.com/basherpm/basher), using `basher install bashup/realpaths`.
+Copy and paste the [code](realpaths) into your script, or place it on `PATH` and `source realpaths`.  (if you have [basher](https://github.com/basherpm/basher), you can `basher install bashup/realpaths` to get it installed on your `PATH`.)
 The code is licensed CC0, so you are not required to add any attribution or copyright notices to your project.

-The code's only extenal requirement is `readlink`, which is used only to resolve a single symlink level, and therefore can be a GNU, BSD, or OS X readlink implementation.
+The code's only extenal requirement is `readlink`, which is used only to resolve a single symlink level with no special options, and therefore can be a GNU, BSD, or OS X readlink implementation.

 ### Resolving Symlinks